About Elizabeth

 Our Mission and Calling

-Our mission is to make disciples of Christ for the transformation of the whole world.
-Our calling is to respond to God's grace by actively serving others, seeking justice and peace, and welcoming all people into our community.
+Our mission is to form disciples of Jesus Christ who, empowered by the Holy Spirit, love boldly, serve joyfully, and lead courageously in local communities and worldwide connections Our calling is to respond to God's grace by actively serving others, seeking justice and peace, and welcoming all people into our community.
 We are committed to growing in faith and discipleship, and to sharing God's love and compassion with those around us.
 Join us on this journey of faith and service!

 Our Story